pratidnya-anekar/Hospital-System/README.md

 Online Hospital Management System:

-This project Online Hospital Management System aims at to develop software that covers all the aspects of management and operations of the hospital.
+This project Online Hospital Management System aims to develop software that covers all the aspects of management and operations of the hospital.

 Language to be used: FRONT END: PHP 5.6